airalab/robonomics-wiki/docs/ru/iot-sub-setup.md

     https://github.com/airalab/dapp.robonomics.network
 ---

-After setting up [Zigbee2MQTT stick](/docs/zigbee2-mqtt/), It is time to create Robonomics Parachain accounts and buy subscription.
+After setting up Robonomics integration, It is time to create Robonomics Parachain accounts and buy subscription.

 To control Home Assistant with Robonomics, You will need 2 accounts in Robonomics parachain.
 To the one of accounts you will buy the Robonomics subscription.
 Let's call it `SUB_OWNER`.